Lookalike Trade Marks – Competition Is Fine But Unfair Competition Is Not

 Rey Beni v Ray Ban

-An individual, Mr Xian Chen, applied to register the stylised mark (Rey Beni) shown below as an EU trade mark (EUTM application no. 12511317) for a very wide range of goods in classes 9, 14 and 18 including sunglasses and spectacle frames.
+The Ray Ban trade mark opposition case began when an individual, Mr Xian Chen, applied to register the stylised mark (Rey Beni).
+It was to be an EU trade mark (EUTM application no. 12511317) for a very wide range of goods in classes 9, 14 and 18 including sunglasses and spectacle frames.

-The EUTM application was opposed by the Italian company, Luxottica Group, based on their earlier rights in the well-known trade mark Ray-Ban.
-In particular, Luxottica relied on an earlier Spanish trade mark registration (no. 1986250) for the stylised, black and white (Ray-Ban) mark shown below covering, amongst other class 9 goods “optical apparatus and instruments”.
-They also relied on an earlier EUTM registration (no. 9271701) for the closely related stylised (Ray-Ban) mark in colour (red and white) that covered, amongst other goods and services, nearly all goods in classes 14 and 18.
+The EUTM application was opposed by the Italian company, Luxottica Group.
+The opposition was based on their earlier rights in the well-known trade mark Ray-Ban.
+In particular, Luxottica relied on an earlier Spanish trade mark registration (no. 1986250) for the stylised, black and white (Ray-Ban) mark shown below.
+It covered, amongst other class 9 goods “optical apparatus and instruments”.
+They also relied on an earlier EUTM registration (no. 9271701) for the closely related stylised (Ray-Ban) mark in colour (red and white).
+This covered, amongst other goods and services, nearly all goods in classes 14 and 18.

 The grounds of opposition were Art.
 8 (1) (b) of the EUTM Regulation (similarity of marks and goods) and Art.
 8 (5) (reputation of the earlier marks).

 Before the Opposition Division, Luxottica filed evidence of their reputation in the Ray-Ban trade mark in Spain.
 This included sales figures, advertising expenditure and market share.
 In the latter case, the opponent was able to establish that their Ray-Ban products have about a 25% share of the Spanish sunglasses market.